urwid/urwid/docs/tutorial/index.rst

 * Display attributes are defined as part of a palette.
-Valid foreground, background and setting values are documented in :ref:`display-attributes` A palette is a list of tuples containing:
+Valid foreground, background and setting values are documented in :ref:`foreground-background` A palette is a list of tuples containing:

     1. Name of the display attribute, typically a string